Milford aim to capitalise on Royal AM's financial difficulties

 “To be honest, we wish to play them while they are still disorganised because that will be an advantage for us and increase our chances of advancing to the next stage of the competition,” he said.

-Last season, Milford did the unimaginable by defeating Amakhosi in the competition’s opening round.
+Last season, Milford did the unimaginable by knocking out Amakhosi in the competition’s opening round.

-They were defeated 6-1 by Stellenbosch FC in the round of 16, though, ending their dream to reach the quarterfinal stage.
+They were, though, thrashed 6-1 by Stellenbosch FC in the round of 16, ending their dream to reach the quarterfinal stage.

 While the Premier Soccer League is finalising the dates and venues for the competition, Milford will be concentrating on their league game against Venda Football Academy on Sunday afternoon.